 The Finished Oat Flour Pancakes

 Is this not a beautiful stack?
 These are such delicious pancakes, I promise you will love them!!
-They are quick to put together not to mention fluffy and healthy!
+They are quick to put together not to mention fluffy and and delicious!

 Looking for more sprouted grain recipes?
 Let me share a few: